-- For more accurate Speedtest results, make sure that no other devices are accessing the Internet. - b.
-Click the Speedtest button.
-Speedtest determines your Internet bandwidth. - 7.
+- a.
+For more accurate Speedtest results, make sure that no other devices are accessing the Internet. - b.
+Select the Let Speedtest detect my Internet bandwidth radio button. - Click the Take a Speedtest button.
+Speedtest determines your Internet bandwidth. - I want to define my Internet Bandwidth.
+If you know what your download and upload speed are, select this radio button and enter your download and upload speeds in the fields. - 7.
 Click the Apply button.